dtarb/UEBFortran/README.md

 Copyright (C) 2014  David Tarboton, Utah State University, dtarb@usu.edu.  http://hydrology.usu.edu/dtarb/

-UEB is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+UEB is free software: you can redistribute it and/or modify it under the terms of the MIT Open Source License as published by the Open Source Initiative https://opensource.org/licenses/MIT.

 UEB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-A copy of the GNU General Public License is included in the file gpl.txt.
-This is also available at: http://www.gnu.org/licenses/.

-If you wish to use or incorporate this program (or parts of it) into other software that does not meet the GNU General Public License conditions contact the author to request permission.
+If you wish to use or incorporate this program (or parts of it) into other software that does not meet the MIT License conditions contact the author to request permission.

 David G. Tarboton